X

 Key Milestones and Evolution

-Key events such as the publication of Tim Brown's book "Change by Design" and the introduction of the 5-Phase Model have further solidified and spread the methodology.
-Tim Brown, CEO of IDEO, described the principles and practices of Design Thinking comprehensively in his book, making it accessible to a broader audience.
+Key events such as the publication of Tim Brown's book "Change by Design" in 2009 and the introduction of the 5-Phase Model have further solidified and spread the methodology.
+Brown, who led IDEO as CEO until 2019 and is today its chair emeritus, described the principles and practices of Design Thinking comprehensively in his book, making it accessible to a broader audience.

 3. Methodological Deep Dive